Hinamatsuri is celebrated on March 3rd.

 How long is Hinamatsuri display from when to when?

 When do you start decorating Hina dolls?

-Hina dolls are decorated in order to transfer the bad luck of girls to the dolls and then to drain it into the river.
+Hina dolls are decorated to transfer the bad luck of girls to the dolls and then drain it into the river.

-It is decorated not only on the day of March 3rd but also for a long time because it has the meaning of purification.
+It is decorated not only on March 3rd but also for a long time because it means purification.